deepaksood619/deepaksood619.github.io/docs/decentralized-applications/defi.md

 ## Quadratic Funding

-The large donors contribute funds to a matching pool, which are used to match the funds donated by the individual donors, or the “crowd”.
+The large donors contribute funds to a matching pool, which are used to match the funds donated by the individual donors, or the "crowd".
 Quadratic Funding elevates the crowd’s favorite projects, by contributing more matching funds to the grants that receive the highest number of contributions, not the highest value of contributions.

 For example, let’s say there are 10 donors who donate $1 each to project A, and 2 donors who donate $6 each to project B. Although project B received a higher value of contributions than project A, project B would actually receive far more matching funding, as they were supported by 10 individuals, instead of 2.
 Quadratic Funding makes use of a special formula to determine exactly how funding is matched, ensuring total transparency and fairness in the process.